mdlincoln/mdlincoln.github.io/_posts/2016-05-10-digital-art-history-and-honthorsts-nickname.md

 Variations on "Gherardo delle notti" did not become truly popular until the eighteenth century.
 The evidence undermines the conventional wisdom that it was Honthorst's contemporaries in Rome that came up with the nickname "delle notti".

-Without the digitized index of archival records hosted by the Getty, this kind of synthetic analysis would not have been possible.
+Without the digitized index of archival records hosted by the Getty, this kind of synthetic analysis would have been ridiculously time-consuming.